georgesterpu/avsr-tf1/README.md

 # How to contribute

-We are delighted to receive your feedback and help on improving Sigmedia-AVSR.
+We are delighted to receive your feedback and help on improving AVSR-tf1.
 On the technical side, this could be an advice or a pull request for code refactoring (we are not Python/TensorFlow experts), adding implementations of popular features, bug reports, performance improvements, language models, support for computation in 16 bit precision or on Google TPU devices.